Integer Factorization via Tensor Network Schnorr's Sieving: Supplementary Material

 \subsection{Analysis on the AsrPL scaling model}

-The data points in Figure~\ref{fig:pairs_density_qubit_scaling}a) are obtained by rescaling the AsrPL $\asrpl$ by the number of samples per CVP $\bitlength^\gamma$ and the RSA input bit-length $\bitlength$ by an appropriate function of the number of qubits $\nqubits$.
-In this Section, we show how we selected the rescaling functions and how we extracted the optimal rescaling parameter $\omega$.
+The data points in Figure~\ref{fig:pairs_density_qubit_scaling}a) are obtained by rescaling the average number of sr-pairs per lattice (AsrPL) $\asrpl$ by the number of samples per CVP, $\bitlength^\gamma$, and the RSA input bit-length $\bitlength$ by an appropriate function of the number of qubits $\nqubits$.
+In this Section, we show how we selected the rescaling functions and how we determined the optimal rescaling parameter $\omega = \omega^\ast \approx \rescparam$.

-The bit-lengths corresponding to the data points shown in Figure~\ref{fig:pairs_density_qubit_scaling}a) have been rescaled using two different functions of the number of qubits: $f_{\omega}(\nqubits) = \nqubits^{1 \mathbin{/} \omega}$, and $f_{\xi}(\nqubits) = \frac{1}{\Gamma_1} \log\left(\xi \nqubits\right)$, where $\omega$, $\Gamma_1$ and $\xi$ are parameters.
-To identify the best parameters for these rescaling functions, a chi-squared statistical test was applied, with the model yielding the lowest chi-squared value considered the best fit.
-However, within the range of qubit $\nqubits \in \left[32, 256\right]$, the functions $f_{\omega}(\nqubits)$ and $f_{\xi}(\nqubits)$ are very similar, making it difficult to conclusively choose one over the other for the rescaling (see Figure~\ref{fig:methods_chi-square}a).
-The same holds for the chi-squared test, which in this case does not provide sufficient evidence to distinguish between these two rescaling functions.

-Since the AsrPL depends on both the number of qubits and the bit-length, we can rescale the number of qubits corresponding to the data points using two functions: $g_{\omega}(\bitlength) = {\bitlength}^\omega$ and $g_{\xi}(\bitlength) = \frac{1}{\Gamma_2} \mathrm{e}^{\bitlength \mathbin{/} \xi}$, where $\Gamma_2$ is a parameter.
-We then applied the chi-squared test to evaluate which of these two models provides a better fit.
-Within the considered bit-length range, the two scaling functions are distinguishable, as shown in Figure~\ref{fig:methods_chi-square}b).
-The chi-squared values for the statistical models of the two rescaled AsrPL curves are presented in Figure~\ref{fig:methods_chi-square}c), where the polynomial rescaling function produces a lower chi-squared value ${\chi_{\omega}}^2$ compared to the exponential one ${\chi_{\xi}}^2$, indicating a better fit.
+The function AsrPL depends on both the number of qubits $\nqubits$ and the bit-length $\bitlength$.
+In the following, we analyze the average number of sr-pairs per lattice $\asrpl$ as a function of the number of qubits, rather than RSA bit-length.
+To this end, we test two alternative rescaling models: